 Her broadcasting includes appearing on television in ‘The Secrets of Henry VIII’s Palace’ and on Radio 4’s ‘Women’s Hour’, talking about Queen Anne.
 She has a passion for conveying history in a way that is inspiring, entertaining and a lot of fun!

 As well as specialising in 16th century dress, she also delivers tours and lectures on Hampton Court, the Tower of London and the Banqueting House, Whitehall Palace.
-Siobhan works with the best selling historian Alison Weir on academic study events and her book, A Tudor Christmas, was published by Jonathon Cape in Autumn 2018 and she is currently working on The Tudors: An Illustrated History for Carlton Books.
+Siobhan works with the best selling historian Alison Weir and her book with Alison, A Tudor Christmas, was published by Jonathon Cape in 2018.
+Siobhan’s second book, The Tudors: The Crown, The Dynasty, The Golden Age, was published in 2019 and she is currently working on Henry VIII: King and Collector for History Press.

 - Every talk is a gem, transporting clients to the authentic world of the past, and based on extensive, sound research.
 They don’t come much better than this!
 Alison Weir, author and historian